 Asia is the largest shoe producer in the world.
 In 2014, China led the market with around 64%, followed closely by Bangladesh, India and Pakistan.
 The low production costs are of course the reason why the production volume abroad and especially in Asia is so extremely high.
 But in the area of high-priced leather shoes, the European share is considerable.

 Fortunately, many consumers are becoming increasingly aware that they prefer sustainable goods produced under fair working conditions to cheaper and often harmful products, at least when they have a choice.
 This trend is not confined to textile and shoe production, but is fortunately also evident in a number of other sectors.
 Unfortunately, however, many companies still lack transparency and it is not clear to the customer under what conditions a product was manufactured.

 Due to the sometimes fatal conditions in Asia, the minds behind the kulson brand knew from the very beginning that they wanted to have their fashion produced not in Asia but locally in Europe.
 After all, sustainability, transparency, fair working conditions and short transport routes are all important concerns to the founders.

 They want the shoe to shine not only through its timeless design and craftsmanship, but also through ethically justifiable production conditions and an additionally launched project that supports the cleaning of the seas from plastic waste with every pair of kulson sneakers sold.

 THE POWER OF COLLECTIVE INFLUENCE

 The fashion label kulson is thus dedicated to production in Portugal near the Portuguese capital Porto.
-The leather and all other components of the shoe come from the local environment and the production site has been strictly selected according to the above-mentioned aspects and is subject to continuous strict controls.
+The leather and all other components of the shoe are European and the production site and the production site has been strictly selected according to the above-mentioned aspects and is subject to continuous strict controls.